Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Important indicator- protein concentration.
 It should be below 0.140 g/l.

-When to take tests
+When to get tested

-If the question is why get tested , is quite obvious, many are interested in how often this needs to be done. experts recommend undergoing medical examinations at least once a year.
+If the question is why get tested , is quite obvious, many are interested in how often this needs to be done.
+Experts recommend undergoing medical examinations at least once a year.

 Is there a universal method for determining the disease?